dtcarls/fantasy_football_chat_bot/README.md

 - MONITOR_REPORT: If set to True, will provide a report of players in starting lineup that are Questionable, Doubtful, Out, or projected for less than 4 points
 - WAIVER_REPORT: If set to True, will provide a waiver report of add/drops. :warning: ESPN_S2 and SWID are required for this to work :warning:
 - FAAB: If set to True, will provide Free-Agent Acquisition Budget (FAAB) dollars to  the waiver report
+- DAILY_WAIVER: If set to True, will provide a waiver report of add/drops daily. :warning: ESPN_S2 and SWID are required for this to work :warning:
 - ESPN_S2: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - SWID: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation